 - State HIV/AIDS Hotlines, from HRSA: If you need help finding a health care provider or HIV/AIDS-related services in your area, call your state's HIV/AIDS hotline.
 The Health Resources and Services Administration (HRSA) maintains a list of HIV/AIDS hotlines for the United States, the U.S. Virgin Islands, and Puerto Rico.

 - Find a Ryan White HIV/AIDS Program Medical Provider, from HRSA: The Ryan White HIV/AIDS Program provides HIV treatment services to people with HIV who have no health insurance or who are underinsured.
 Use this search tool from HRSA to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.

 - HIV Testing Sites and Care Services Locator, from HIV.gov: This search tool from HIV.gov can help you locate services in your area, including HIV testing centers, mental health services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment facilities.

 Where Can I Get Help Paying for My HIV Medicines?

 There are several resources that can help people with HIV get the medicines they need:

-Use the National Alliance of State and Territorial AIDS Directors’ (NASTAD) directory to find health care specialists involved with ADAPs in your state.
+- NASTAD Membership Directory: Use the National Alliance of State and Territorial AIDS Directors' (NASTAD) directory to find health care specialists who administer HIV health care programs in your state.

-Some companies that make HIV medicines also have drug assistance programs.
-To find the contact information for the manufacturer of an HIV medicine, search for the drug in the AIDS_info_ Drug Database and then scroll down the drug fact sheet to the section titled "Manufacturer Information."
+- Drug Companies: Some companies that make HIV medicines also have drug assistance programs.
+To find the contact information for the manufacturer of an HIV medicine, search for the drug in the ClinicalInfo Drug Database and then scroll down the drug fact sheet to the section titled "Manufacturer Information."